swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .output}

-If we imagine the variable as a sticky note with a name written on it,
+A variable is analoguous to a sticky note with a name written on it:
-assignment is like putting the sticky note on a particular value:
+assigning value to a variable is like putting that sticky note on a particular value.

 ![Variables as Sticky Notes](../fig/python-sticky-note-variables-01.svg)

-This means that assigning a value to one variable does *not* change the values of other variables.
+This means that assigning a value to one variable does **not** change the values of other variables.
-For example,
-let's store the subject's weight in pounds in a variable:
+For example, let's store the subject's weight in pounds in its own variable:

 ~~~
 # There are 2.2 pounds per kilogram
 weight_lb = 2.2 * weight_kg
-print('weight in kilograms:', weight_kg, 'and in pounds:', weight_lb)
+print(weight_kg_text, weight_kg, 'and in pounds:', weight_lb)
 ~~~
 {: .language-python}